Guiding principles – school selection, key steps and the role of executive/ college principals

-- The Director, Educational Leadership affirms the school’s validation submission.
+- The Director, Educational Leadership (DEL) affirms the school’s validation submission.

 - An independent panel determines whether the evidence presented supports the school’s assessment.

-What is being validated in the external validation process?
+What is being validated in the EV process?

-The external validation process validates whether the school’s evidence supports their self-assessment using each element of the School Excellence Framework (SEF).
+The EV process validates whether the school’s evidence supports their self-assessment using each element of the School Excellence Framework (SEF).

-Depending on the local context, organisation and structure of the college, the executive/ college principal may participate in the collaborative preparation of the campus’ external validation submission with the campus leadership team and/or the panel meeting.
+Depending on the local context, organisation and structure of the college, the executive/ college principal may participate in the collaborative preparation of the campus’ EV submission with the campus leadership team and/or the panel meeting.